 - Richer client relationships of longer duration as a result of your expertise

-- The required coach-training hours to apply for credentials from the ICF
+- The required coach education hours to apply for ICF credentials

 - A powerful community of professional colleagues and other CPLC’s